1. Introduction

 Picture of an inflatable

-The Food and Safety team will continue to work with Sussex Police, East Sussex Fire and Rescue, South East Coast Ambulance on safety at traditional bonfire events and other outdoor events.
+The Food and Safety team will continue to work with Sussex Police, East Sussex Fire and Rescue, Southeast Coast Ambulance on safety at traditional bonfire events, other outdoor events and modern-day slavery (project discovery).

 Resources